onap/oom/docs/oom_setup_kubernetes_rancher.rst

 * install nfs server

 .. note::
-  The Beijing release of OOM only supports Helm 2.8.2 not the 2.7.2 shown in the screen capture below.
+  The Casablanca release of OOM only supports Helm 2.9.1 not the 2.7.2 shown in the screen capture below.
 The supported versions of all the software components are listed in the :ref:`cloud-setup-guide-label`.